 For the Beginners programme to be successful, it is recommended that you repeat each session up to two more times within the same week, although this isn't compulsory, we understand that you can't always get out for a run.
 As a general rule, any type of cross training to compliment your running is usually a good thing, be it yoga, pilates, strength/conditioning or any other type of sport.

 What happens after I finish the Beginners programme?

 At Run Like a Girl we love a good graduation party! .. so we normally hit the pub for celebratory drinks straight after the final session.
 Going forward, you will become part of the Improver group although we do take you through a transitional period first to ease you into the next stage of training, called the Graduates.
 Much like the Beginners programme, the Improvers workouts are carefully planned to work on enhancing your pace and performance through a good mix of speed based sessions and longer distances.

 I'm not sure whether I'm a Beginner or Improver, which group should I join?

 The Beginners group is for those who have never run before or are returning to running after a long period of rest.
 If you are able to run either 5km or around 30 mins comfortably then we recommend the Improvers group for you.

 How much does it cost?

 Can I just come along to the session or do I need to sign up?

-For the Improvers group you can just come along to any session you like once you have become a memeber or siged up for the FREE trial but if you are considering the Beginners course then we recommend you sign up in advance, especially as this is very popular.
+For the Improvers group you can just come along to any session you like once you have become a memeber or siged up for the FREE trial but if you are considering the Beginners course then booking is essential as these courses are very popular.
 You can submit your interest below..